MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/deploy-manage-azure-stack-hci.md

 > [!NOTE]
 > You must enable S2D when creating a Azure Stack HCI cluster.
-To enable S2D, in the cluster creation wizard, go to **General Configuration** > **Specify the cluster name and host group** and select the **Enable Storage Spaces Direct** option, as shown below:
+To enable S2D, in the cluster creation wizard, go to **General Configuration**, under **Specify the cluster name and host group**, select **Enable Storage Spaces Direct**, as shown below:

 ![S2D enabled](./media/s2d/s2d-enable.png)

 After you enable a cluster with S2D, VMM does the following:
-1. The File Server role and the Failover Clustering feature is enabled.
+1. The File Server role and the Failover Clustering feature are enabled.
 2. Storage replica and data deduplication is enabled.
 3. The cluster is optionally validated and created.
-4. S2D is enabled, and a storage array is created with the same name you provide in the wizard.
+4. S2D is enabled, and a storage array is created with the same name as you provided in the wizard.

 If you use PowerShell to create a hyper-converged cluster, the pool and the storage tier is automatically created with the **Enable-ClusterS2D autoconfig=true** option.

 After these prerequisites are in place, you provision a cluster, and set up storage resources on it.
 You can then deploy VMs on the cluster.

+Follow these steps:

 ## Step 1: Provision the cluster

 ### Provision a cluster from Hyper-V hosts

 1. If you need to add the Azure Stack HCI  hosts to the VMM fabric, [follow these steps](hyper-v-existing.md).
 If they’re already in the VMM fabric, skip to the next step.

-**Note the following**:
+  > [!NOTE]
-- When you set up the cluster, remember to select the **Enable Storage Spaces Direct** option on the **General Configuration** page of the Create Hyper-V Cluster wizard.
+  > - When you set up the cluster, select the **Enable Storage Spaces Direct** option on the **General Configuration** page of the **Create Hyper-V Cluster** wizard.
-- In **Resource Type**, select **Existing servers running a Windows Server operating system**, and select the Hyper-V hosts to add to the cluster.
+  > - In **Resource Type**, select **Existing servers running a Windows Server operating system**, and select the Hyper-V hosts to add to the cluster.
-- All the selected hosts should have Azure Stack HCI OS installed
+  > - All the selected hosts should have Azure Stack HCI OS installed
-- Since S2D is enabled, the cluster must be valiated.
+  > - Since S2D is enabled, the cluster must be validated.

 ### Provision a cluster from bare metal machines